Twino Buyback Guarantee and Payment Guarantee in comparison

 Buyback Guarantee: Twino Buyback Guarantee (BB)

-If a borrower is 60 days in arrears with a loan with Buyback Guarantee, Twino will refund your money and the lost interest.
+If a borrower is 60 days late for a loan with Buyback Guarantee, Twino will refund your money and the lost interest.

 Payment Guarantee: Twino Payment Guarantee (PG)